softwarefactory-project/sf-operator/doc/deployment/getting_started.md

 oc adm policy add-scc-to-user privileged system:serviceaccount:sf:default
 ```

 Create a **SoftwareFactory** Custom Resource as a file named `my-sf.yaml`.
-Here is a minimal example that uses a default configuration; only the FQDN of the services is mandatory:
+Here is a minimal example that uses a default configuration; only the base FQDN for the services is mandatory:

 ```yaml
 apiVersion: sf.softwarefactory-project.io/v1